 Global: The UN SDGs, Goal no. 12, ‘Responsible consumption and Production’ encourages industries, businesses and consumers to recycle and reduce waste, Goal no. 5 responds to address issues associated with Gender Inequality.

-Skilled Samaritan was founded in 2012, where we worked closely with local communities in Northern India, to successfully implement solar lighting solutions, creating an impact on almost 10,000 lives.
+Skilled Samaritan was founded in 2012, where we worked closely with local communities in Haryana and Uttar Pradesh, to successfully implement solar lighting solutions, creating an impact on almost 25,000 lives.

-Steeped in history and age-old traditions, Sirohi is an arcadian village surrounded by dramatic magnificent scenery and artificial lakes, located amidst the Aravali hills of Haryana.
+We started our journey in Sirohi, an arcadian village isurrounded by dramatic magnificent scenery and artificial lakes, located amidst the Aravali hills of Haryana.
 With a population of almost 3500 individuals living in 370 homes, Sirohi was a hidden charm that Skilled Samaritan put on the map 2 years ago when it lit the village with solar lights.

 Sirohi's dreamy lakes, the fragrance of its wild herbs, and the slow crash of the Aravalis all combined for a romantic aura in the village that lit in us a unique sense of creativity.

-Our focus moved to design and craft after we spent half a decade in these villages, where we hand-picked artisans from the interiors of Northern India to revive and re-introduce age old forms of weaving and Indian designs to develop products using Chindi (cloth rags) from the heart of Rajasthan and pre-consumer waste plastic from the dusty hinterlands of Uttar Pradesh.
+Our focus moved to design and craft after we spent half a decade in these villages, where we hand-picked artisans from the interiors of Northern India to revive and re-introduce age old forms of weaving and Indian designs to develop products for an urbane conscious buyer.

 ....a combination of traditional techniques, waste materials and fascinating artisanal skill, our hope is to instil values that make talented individuals India's Skilled Samaritans!